Geometrical description and Faddeev-Jackiw quantization of electrical networks: Conclusions Outlook

 \section{Conclusions \& Outlook}

 In this article, we have developed a new and systematic method, fully programmable, to write the dynamics of general lumped-element electrical circuits, i.e., Kirchhoff's and constitutive equations, as derived from a Lagrangian in first order and a Rayleigh dissipation function, following a consistent fully geometrical description.
 Using the Faddeev-Jackiw method, we identify and classify singularities.
 We provide a Hamiltonian description for all non-singular and for important classes of singular circuits.
 Our solution is based on the correct identification of the circuit-state degrees of freedom (mix of flux and charge variables), including both compact and extended ones.
 We have illustrated the method with pedagogical circuits with nonreciprocal and nonlinear elements, emphasizing those not susceptible to treatment or singular in a pure node-flux/loop-charge configuration space approach.
+Furthermore, we have put forward a proposal for the assignment of topological structure to the branch manifolds of the basic energetic elements.
+This proposal is inspired by phenomenological and microscopic arguments and is consistent with all experiments we are aware of.

 Further work will be required to add nonlinear dissipation to the classical dynamics of circuits within this scheme~\cite{Chua:1974}.
+Additionally, it will be necessary to extend the concrete set of assumptions provided in Sec.~\ref{sec:quantization_superc_circuits} for the geometrical reduction of multiport superconducting quantum circuits that are partially described by ideal transformer and nonreciprocal constraints.
 Finally, an extension to quasi-lumped element circuits~\cite{Janhsen:1992,Minev:2021}, as well as to construct fully quantum mechanical models of dissipation for quantized electrical networks, e.g., following the Caldeira-Leggett formalism~\cite{CaldeiraLeggett:1981,Devoret:1997,Burkard:2004,Hassler:2019}, should be natural by taking appropiate continuous limits of the models here obtained~\cite{ParraRodriguez:2018,ParraRodriguez:2022}.

-{\it Note: while finishing this manuscript we became aware of Ref. \cite{Osborne:2023}, which arrives at same results presented here for a more restricted class of circuits, i.e., with only non-dissipative (reciprocal) two-terminal elements.}
+{\it Note: while finishing this manuscript we became aware of Ref. \cite{Osborne:2023} (later published in \cite{Osborne_v2:2024}), which arrives at some of the results presented here for a more restricted class of circuits, i.e., with only non-dissipative (reciprocal) two-terminal elements.}